cysouw/diathesis/text/c06_adverbials.md

 d.
 Das Flugzeug ist ebenfalls gelandet.
 :::

-There are some special context in which some of these adverbs can be used to modify noun phrases, but apparently only post-nominal [@Next a,b], a position that cannot be taken by adjectives [@Next c], but seems to be related to the position of modifying prepositional phrases [@Next d].
+There are some special context in which some of these adverbs can be used to modify noun phrases, but apparently only post-nominal [@next a,b], a position that cannot be taken by adjectives [@next c], but seems to be related to the position of modifying prepositional phrases [@next d].

 :::ex
 a.
 Das Flugzeug dort finde ich schöner.